 The Breakeven Trap

-Most beginners think moving to breakeven is always the right call because it removes the chance of a loss.
-What actually happens: markets don't move in straight lines.
+Except it costs you expected value.
+Markets don't move in straight lines.
 After an entry, price often pulls back before continuing in your direction.
-If you've already moved your stop to breakeven, that normal pullback stops you out at zero.
-You're flat on a trade that would have worked.
+A premature breakeven stop turns that normal pullback into a flat exit on a trade that would have worked.

 The difference between "the trade pulled back and stopped me at breakeven" and "the trade pulled back and I'm still in" often comes down to one decision: did you move your stop based on your P&L or based on what the chart showed?